We the People

 What is a simulated Congressional hearing?

 The simulated congressional hearing is the authentic assessment that is built into the program.
 Students are divided into groups which correspond with the units of the textbooks.
 Each group prepares answers to questions based on the themes of their unit.
 The groups will answer the question in a four-minute oral presentation.
 After, students will participate in six minutes of follow-up questions from the judging panel.
-Watch as P.J.
-Babb, a teacher at West Carrollton High School, explains the simulated Congressional hearing and how to prepare for it.

 Do I need the textbooks to participate?

-No, the textbook is not required because all research can be done using outside resources.
-However, all the questions students are asked in the simulated Congressional hearing are rooted in the We the People textbook.
+However, all the questions students are asked in the simulated Congressional hearings are rooted in the We the People textbook.
 Using the textbook will make it easier to guide the students in their research.
 Contact the Center for Civic Education to learn more about ordering e-books or printed books.
+They also have a Resource Center for the Middle School and High School textbooks that includes primary sources, videos, unit overviews, videos from National Finals, relevant court cases, and more, separated by unit & by lesson to follow the textbook

 I don’t want to compete, but I want to give my students the opportunity to participate.
 What are my options?